Philippines suspends new Uber, Grab vehicle registrations as backlog mounts

-MANILA The Philippines has stopped accepting applications for new ride-sharing vehicles of Uber [UBER.UL] and Grab due to a backlog amid a government review of its policies on fare spikes, a senior official said on Friday.
+MANILA, July 22 The Philippines has stopped accepting applications for new ride-sharing vehicles of Uber and Grab due to a backlog amid a government review of its policies on fare spikes, a senior official said on Friday.

 The Southeast Asian nation was the first country to regulate app-based car-hailing operations after coming out with rules last year.